 These skills include:

-This course covers some significant events in world history that have impacted New Zealand society and which still affect us today.
+The course will explore significant events in world history that have had an impact on New Zealand society and continue to influence us today.

 The two main topics:

-Researching and reporting on a New Zealand military figure: As two separate assessments, students will research and then write a report on a New Zealand military figure who fought in a 20th century conflict - this individual could be one of our famous soldiers, someone from a local community or a whānau / family member.
+• Researching and reporting on a New Zealand military figure (4 credits for the research / 5 credits for the report): Students will research and write a report on a New Zealand military figure who participated in a 20th-century conflict.
+This individual can be a well-known soldier, a local community member, or a whānau / family member.

-Perspectives writing: As part of the 'Vietnam War's topic, students will write in first person as a leading individual from both the French and Vietnamese Communist's that fought each other at the historically significant 1954 Battle of Dien Bien.
-This battle resulted in the Vietnamese defeating the French forces, which resulted in the establishment of a communist North Vietnam.
-It also marked the beginning of the end of French control in South East Asia.
+• Perspectives writing (5 credits): As part of the "Vietnam War" topic, students will write in the first person, adopting the viewpoint of a leading individual from both the French and Vietnamese Communist sides involved in the historically significant 1954 Battle of Dien Bien.
+This battle marked a victory for the Vietnamese and led to the establishment of a communist North Vietnam, symbolising the decline of French control in Southeast Asia.